-The procedures for establishing the mass of the World Class glider are set out in Appendix 1 to this Annex.
 The Local Procedures shall give details of the procedures for checking the mass for all Classes.

 4.3 CONTEST NUMBERS

 - 4.3.1 The contest numbers, as validated by the Organisers, shall be displayed: - a.
 On the underside of the right wing, approximately 2.5 m from the centreline of the sailplane with the top of the figures or letters towards the wing leading edge.
 The height of the letters or figures should be not less than approximately 80% of the wing chord. - b.
 On both sides of the tail fin and/or rudder.
 These must be at least 30 cm high. - c.
 On the glider trailer and crew car. - 4.3.2 Contest numbers shall consist of not more than three letters or figures or a combination of letters and figures in a plain block style with a single colour that contrasts strongly with the sailplane's background colour. - 4.3.3 The Organisers may require competitors to modify contest numbers that they deem to be similar, confusing or not complying with this paragraph 4.3.
 Competitors not complying with the Organiser's requirements shall be denied competition launches.